VictoriaMetrics/VictoriaMetrics/docs/relabeling.md

   [here](https://docs.victoriametrics.com/sd_configs.html#prometheus-service-discovery).
 * Every discovered target contains additional labels with `__` prefix other than `__meta_` labels.
   See [these docs](#how-to-modify-scrape-urls-in-targets) for more details.
-* All the labels, which start from `__` prefix, are automatically removed from targets after the relabeling.
+* All the labels, which start with `__` prefix, are automatically removed from targets after the relabeling.
   So it is common practice to store temporary labels with names starting with `__` during target relabeling.
 * All the target-level labels are automatically added to all the metrics scraped from targets.
 * The list of discovered scrape targets with all the discovered meta-labels is available at `http://vmagent:8429/service-discovery` page for `vmagent`